My 4 holiday wishes to help make your career dreams come true

 Every great thing we’ve ever known - ideas, inventions, cures - started with a dream.

 If you don’t have a dream, you can’t make it come true.

 Holiday Wish #2: Visualize your success.

 This holiday season, do overtime.
 No, not at work - visualizing.
-Clearly visualizing the results of your dreams is a crucial bridge towards making the impossible a reality.
+Clearly visualizing the results of your dreams is a crucial bridge towards making the impossible a reality and part of how to measure success at work.
 This is because of the simple fact that anything you can visualize, you can accomplish.

 So start by visualizing yourself in your corner office.
 What does it look like?
 Where is your desk?
 What’s the view outside your window?
 Then visualize yourself in different situations in your new job.
 What’s it like to run a staff meeting?
 Give an important presentation?
 Determine a budget?
 Don’t worry if your visualizations are a little dull or blurred at the beginning.
 The more you visualize, the sharper and more detailed the images will become.
 And make sure that your other senses (hearing, smelling, feeling, maybe even tasting) get in on the act as well.
 The more senses you involve, the more you’ll actually really know what it’s like to have your dream job.
 So close your eyes and get to work.

 Holiday Wish #3: Put your visualization into words.